-Some had wheels that turned, but these had to be pulled or pushed.
-Some of the early 19th-century drive toy rails were made from tinplate, such as the big, durable, stylized locomotive toys from the U.S., which were painted red and gold and decorated with hearts and flowers. model trains washington mo
+Some had wheels that flipped, but these had to be pushed or pulled.
+Some of the early 19th-century drive toy rails were made from tinplate, like the large, durable, stylized locomotive toys in the U.S., that were painted gold and red and decorated with hearts and flowers. model trains washington mo

-Around 1875, technological advancements in materials and manufacturing enabled tin to be stamped, cut, wrapped, and lithographed faster than previously.
+Around 1875, technological advancements in materials and manufacturing allowed tin to be stamped, cut, wrapped, and lithographed faster than ever before.

-Toy trains were revolutionized when Märklin, a German company that specialized in doll house accessories, sought to create an equal toy for boys in which a constant revenue stream could be guaranteed by selling add-on accessories for decades after the first purchase.
-Along with boxed sets containing a train and track, Märklin offered additional track, rolling stock, and buildings offered separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to an operating train.
+Toy trains were altered when Märklina German firm which specialized in doll house accessories, sought to make an equal toy for boys in which a continuous revenue stream could be guaranteed by selling add-on accessories for decades after the initial purchase.
+In addition to boxed sets comprising a train and track, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring scenery and buildings in addition to a working train.

-Electric trains followed, with the first appearing in 1897, made from the U.S. company Carlisle & Finch.
-As home use of power became more common in the early 20th century, electrical trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to couple and uncouple cars and even load and unload cargo.
-Toy trains from the first half of the 20th century were frequently made of lithographed tin; later trains were often made mainly of plastic.
+Electric trains adopted, with the first appearing in 1897, made by the U.S. company Carlisle & Finch.
+As residential use of power became more common in the early 20th century, electrical trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to remotely couple and uncouple cars as well as load and unload freight.
+Toy trains from the first half of the 20th century were frequently made of lithographed tin; later trains were frequently made mostly of plastic.

-Today, S gauge and O gauge railroads are still considered toy trains by their adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s to the 1970s).
-However, as a result of their high price, one is more inclined to find an HO scale or N scale train set at a toy store than an O scale collection.
+Now, S gauge and O gauge railroads continue to be considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx from the 1950s into the 1970s).
+However, as a result of their high price, one is more likely to find an HO scale or N scale train set at a toy store than a O scale collection.

-Many modern electrical toy trains contain sophisticated electronics that exude digitized sound effects and permit the operator to safely and easily run multiple remote control trains on a single loop of track.
-In recent years, many toy train operators will operate a train with a TV camera at the front of the motor and hooked up to a display, such as pc monitor.
-This will show an image, similar to that of a genuine (smaller size) railroad.
+Many modern electrical toy trains comprise sophisticated electronic equipment which exude digitized sound effects and permit the operator to safely and easily run multiple remote controller trains on a single loop of course.
+In recent years, many toy rail operators will operate a train using a TV camera at the front of the motor and hooked up to a display, such as computer monitor.
+This will show an image, like that of a genuine (smaller size) railroad)

 Thanks for your interest in model trains washington mo